fpco/terraform-aws-foundation/docs/credstash.md

 * DynamoDB table with default value: `credstash-store`
 * KMS Master Key and an alias for it with default value: `alias/credstash`
-* IAM Policy with full access to above KMS Key
-* Default IAM Role attached to above policy that can be used for managing that
-  key: modify/delete the key, encrypt/decrypt with the key, etc. Optionally extra IAM users and roles can be attached to above policy through `kms_key_admins` variable.
 * Reader and/or Writer IAM Policies that give access to created DynamoDB table.
   Those policies can later be assigned to a role assumed by an EC2 instance that will be reading/writing secrets with `credstash`.
 More on that in the next